Monitoring

 Predicates are used to remove instances from the node-set that do not match

 Each predicate is a boolean expression.
-If 'true' the the test node remains in the node-set.
+If 'true' the test node remains in the node-set.
 If 'false' that node is removed from the node-set.

 The node just preceding the first predicate is the context node for all the predicates.